seakelps/votelocal/README.md

 ## how to build

 This site is static, but the static content is generated using npm.
-We've done this for serveral reasons: so snippits of html can be included on all pages; minifying css; image manipulation.
+We've done this for serveral reasons: so snippets of html can be included on all pages; minifying css; image manipulation.

 To follow those steps: